Adesoyin/DEC-Launchpad-Python-Projects/Project 1 - ZenQuotes  API/README.md

 💠 During testing, Gmail’s default SMTP on port 587 (STARTTLS) failed due to timeout or firewall issues.
 Switching to SSL (port 465) resolved the problem, and email sending worked correctly.

-💠 Implements App Passwords sfor enhmaced security
+💠 Implements App Passwords for enhanced security

 💠 Supports personalized content based on user preferences